sulfo/xml-sitemap-feed/readme.txt

 * The feed contains the front page and all posts and pages but _excludes_ category, tag and other dynamic archive pages.
 This should not be a problem and by some it is even advised.
 There are SEO plugins around that even make these archive pages non-indexable by search engines.
 * Except by _resaving_ older posts from time to time (keeping the lastmod date fairly recent to ensure automatic high priority calculation for those urls) there is no way to manually set the priority of individual posts/pages in the sitemap.
 See the Faq's for more.
 * This plugin does not ping any search engines.
 But then, WordPress does this by default already via the Ping-o-Matic service so why bother?
 See the Faq's for more.
-* The number of posts listed in the sitemap is limited to 1000.
-This should satisfy most blogs while limiting the sitemap size on bigger blogs by stripping of the oldest posts.
-Please let me know if you need more than your most recent 1000 posts listed in your sitemap.xml :)

 = Translations =

 There is nothing to translate.
 The sitemap protocol is international, there is no options page nor any front-end / widget output.
 Nothing to see here, please move along ;)

 = Credits =
 XML Sitemap Feed was originally based on the (discontinued?) plugin Standard XML Sitemap Generator by Patrick Chia.
 Many thanks!
+Since then, it has been completely rewriten.

 == Installation ==